 But ye, also, my brethren, tell me: What doth your body say about your soul?
 Is your soul not poverty and pollution and wretched self-complacency?

-The Cyrenaic Reasonings were based on the highly-recommended book by Kurt Lampe titled The Birth of Hedonism.
+The Cyrenaic Reasonings were based on the highly-recommended book by Kurt Lampe titled The Birth of Hedonism: The Cyrenaic Philosophers and Pleasure as a Way of Life.

 Xavier Hawk on How to Make Kava